 The most of the recruitment happens by head-hunters.
 So here’s a process you should follow –

 - Go for a couple of internships: In Saudi Arabia, the market is still emerging.
 And big banks are looking for interns and permanent bankers who can help them take the leap.
 There is no dearth of opportunities, but there is a scarcity in employable candidates.
 Whenever you look for internships, look for top-notch investment banks and go for summer internships (most popular in Saudi Arabia).
-After you complete your internships, you can look for jobs.
+After you complete your internships, you can look for investment banking jobs in Saudi Arabia.
 Also, have a look at How to Get Investment Banking Internship

 - Connect with head-hunters: Your best bet is head-hunters or ex-peer group, e.g. your ex-boss/ex-colleague.
 If you are new in the business, go connect with head-hunters.
 Your job is to impress them so much that they recommend you for next round of interview.
 To impress the head-hunters, you need to have impeccable technical skills, and your personality also should be attractive (communication, attitude, and dressing sense).
 If you can clear the “fitment” round and can impress the head-hunters, the rest of the process would be easier.